-Application •• Applied Explanation on application of the practice The Company Secretaries of the Company has assisted the Board in the preparation of the Annual Assessment of the Board and the Annual Assessment of KPO to benchmark the capabilities of appointed Directors and KPO.
-The said assessment forms were dispatched to all Directors for completion in November 2019.
-On 24 February 2020, the Company Secretaries tabled the following evaluations findings for the FY2019 to the NC: (i) the performance of all Directors of the Company as a whole and its various committees of the Company for FY2019; (ii) the performance of the KPO of the Company for FY2019; (iii) the term of office and performance of Audit and Risk Management Committee and each of its members; and (iv) independent status of the Independent Directors of the Company.
+Application ••• Applied Explanation on application of the practice The Company Secretaries of the Company has assisted the Board in the preparation of the Annual Assessment of the Board and the Annual Assessment of Key Principal Officers, i.e. CEO, COO and CFO of the Company to benchmark the capabilities of appointed Directors and KPO.
+The said assessment forms for FY2020 were electronically dispatched to all Directors for completion in January 2021 and to be tabled to discussion in the NC meeting in February 2021.
+On 18 February 2021, the Company Secretaries tabled the following evaluations findings for the FY2020 to the NC: (i) the performance of all Directors of the Company as a whole and its various committees of the Company for FY2020; (ii) the performance of the KPO of the Company for FY2020; (iii) the term of office and performance of ARMC and each of its members; and (iv) independent status of the Independent Directors of the Company.
 Explanation for departure : Large companies are encouraged to comple quired to complete the columns below.
 Non-large companies are the columns below.
-Measure : Timeframe
+Measure : Timeframe :